enpasos/muzero/README.md

 upper confidence bound by the exact solution to the policy optimization problem as given by Google/Deepmind/Columbia University's [paper](http://proceedings.mlr.press/v119/grill20a.html).

+All the common logic is encapsulated in a platform module, while each game with its specific environment is is implemented in a separate module.

-Sanity check on the trivial game TicTacToe on a single GPU (NVIDIA GeForce RTX 3090):
+We do an integration test on the trivial game TicTacToe on a single GPU (NVIDIA GeForce RTX 3090):
-Starting from scratch it learns perfect play within 70.000 training steps and 80.000 game plays in less than an hour.
+Starting from scratch it learns perfect play (which is the test goal) within 40.000 training steps and 100.000 game plays in less than an hour.

-We have just started playing the game of go ... with small board sizes.
+We have started training the game of go, board sizes 5x5 and 9x9.

 ## Build